dougeby/IntuneDocs/intune-user-help/you-are-prompted-to-install-mtd-ios.md

 ## Additional information your company can see

 Mobile Threat Defense is a way for companies to make sure that your devices are kept safe from apps that could be trying to steal corporate information.
 Adding this protection requires extra information to be reported about the apps on your devices to the Mobile Threat Defense service that your company is using.
-You company can't see the data in your personal apps.
+Your company can't see the data in your personal apps.
 All of the apps on your device are added to [what your company can see](what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md) when they use a Mobile Threat Defense service.
 These are the parts of the app that your company can see:

 *	App name
 * App ID: the unique name that identifies the app in the App Store